cristosal/pay/README.md

 # Pay

-Pay is a package that contains methods and functions related to accessing customer, plan, subscription, and price data.
+Pay serves as an intermediary between your application and third party payment providers such as  [stripe](https://www.stripe.com), allowing you to query all plan, customer and subscription data without directly going to the provider.
+It also allows you to create checkout sessions so that your customers can purchase your plans.

-Pay synchronizes with  [stripe](https://www.stripe.com)  allowing you to keep a local copy all of the data that exists on the platform in your database.
+Pay synchronizes with the provider and stores data in a way that is provider-agnostic.

-All entities are updated and kept in sync via  a `Webhook() http.Handler` interface that is exposed by the service.
+Data can be kept in sync via  a `Webhook() http.Handler`  that receives events from the provider, or manually via the `Sync` method.
+This approach boosts your application's robustness, speeds up data retrieval, and allows you to support multiple providers.

 To see an example of a micro service that uses this package check out https://github.com/cristosal/micropay